-Students are strongly advised to bring two American debit cards and carry only one at a time (leave the other one safely at home at the orientation site or in Madrid).
+Students are strongly advised to bring two American debit or credit cards and carry only one at a time (leave the other one safely at home at the orientation site or in Madrid).
 ATMs can, occasionally, eat an ATM card (it happens rarely but always at the worst possible times), which is why you should take a back-up.
 Before departing for Spain, call your ATM and credit-card companies and let them know the dates you will be in Spain.
-If you do not notify them in advance of your arrival in Spain THEY WILL ALMOST CERTAINLY BLOCK your use of the cards while abroad.
+If you do not notify them in advance of your arrival in Spain they might block your use of the cards while abroad.

 If you have dollars on you when you arrive at the airport and want to convert them to euros, your best bet is the American Express offices in the big international airports.
 But in general, avoid exchanging dollars in small amounts–it can be quite expensive and make you lose too much money in the exchange.